Not From Here or There: My Journey in Racial Consciousness Development

 I’m learning to lean into what I used to hide or downplay.
 I know “Ni de aqui, ni de alla,” doesn’t have to be permanent, doesn’t have to be the end of my story.
 No. It can instead be a beginning, an invitation to discover something about myself and my culture that might otherwise be lost.

-Photo 1: Sara with her grandmother; Photo 2: Sara with her husband and two sons.
+Photo on left: Sara with her grandmother; Photo on right: Sara with her husband and two sons.